hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 - `userpoolClientLink` - a link to a `userpoolclient` - we haven’t created one of those - we’ll do it now.

 ## Update Lambda Region
-This module includes a lambda ( deployment unit `<id>_lmb`) that must be specifically deployed into the **us-east-1** (the “global” region for AWS).
+This module includes a lambda ( deployment unit `<id>_lmb`) that must be specifically deployed into the **us-east-1** (required for cloudfront Lambda@Edge).
 For this to happen we must override any other Region configuration you may have, but only for this one component.
 The below example will apply it product-wide, only for the component with an `id` of `door-lmb`:

 ```json
 {